chenwumail/sm/README.md

   service file format:
     [Service]
     ExecStart=<command> [arguments]  -- ONLY ABSOLUTE PATH SUPPORTED.
+    WorkingDirectory=/home/user/sm -- OPTIONAL, default is ${SM_DIR} when not set
+    Restart=never -- OPTIONAL, default is never, set always will be restart when sm-monitor is running
   Auto Restart service when crash:
   (1) sm enable sm-monitor  # sm init will generate $HOME/sm/user/sm-monitor.service and enable it (2) sm run sm-monitor